Here’s our quick-reference garden glossary containing all the terms you need to know when growing tomatoes.

 Season Extender: Techniques and equipment used to extend the growing season in both spring and fall.
 Examples include greenhouses, cold frames, hotbeds, row covers, and products such as Wall O’ Waters.

 Soil Test: Measuring soil for pH and N-P-K ratios, often done in labs or with home soil test kits.
 Soil tests are important in determining what plants work best in a specific native soil and for understanding any nutrient and pH deficiency soils may have.
-Gardeners often test soil regularly to optimize a soil’s properties depending on the plants being grown.
+Gardeners often test their garden soil to optimize a its properties depending on the plants being grown.
 When deficiencies or nutrient needs are determined gardeners adjust the soils physical properties by adding various soil amendments.

 Staking: Using a rod, stick or stake to support a plants stem.